BCC Communication Pathway

 How it forms love

-The Climb is sustained, lifelong formation.
-These are people who have been transformed at the head, heart, and hands level, and who are now building the next generation of people doing the same.
-They are the living proof that the thematic goal is possible.
+These are people who have been transformed at the head, heart, and hands level, and are now building the next generation.
+Living proof that the thematic goal is possible.

 Convictions it activates